MechWarrior (1989 video game): Reception

 MechWarrior was commercially successful, with sales of nearly 100,000 copies by 1997.

+Jim Trunzo reviewed MechWarrior in White Wolf #21 (June/July 1990), rating it a 4 out of 5 and stated that "Mechwarrior, from Activision, is an exceptional product.
+It's seldom that the gamer is given such a rich, vicarious experience as he is in this game.
+Mechwarrior is a product that you'll play over and over again because each battle is uniquely challenging and the sophistication of the combat invites you to improve your skills and strategy each time you climb into the cockpit."

 The game was reviewed in 1990 in Dragon #161 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 5 out of 5 stars.
 In a 1992 survey of science fiction games, Computer Gaming World gave the title four of five stars, stating that "this robotic combat simulation is like candy — fun and exuberant, although it may rot your teeth".
 A 1994 survey of strategic space games set in the year 2000 and later gave the game three stars out of five.

 Rik Haynes of ACE scored MechWarrior 887 out of 1,000 points.
 He wrote: "Mechwarrior had me hooked right from the start, it's a near perfect fusion of flight- (tank!) simulation and role-playing game".